surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-Sadly — and this was foreshadowed by the paragraph in the Embedonomicon — we need to provide some basics that `core` Rust needs to function.
+Sadly — and this was foreshafdowed by the paragraph in the Embedonomicon — this doesn’t compile as we need to provide some basics that `core` Rust needs to function.
 At the very top of the list: What should happen when a panic occurs in this environment?
-This is done by the aptly named panic handler, and can write the Rust-equivalent of “don’t move”:
+This is done by the aptly named panic handler, and we can get away with the Rust-equivalent of “FREEZE!”:

 ```rust
 #[panic_handler]